Sluthsaber95/react-learning-pk/src/DOMElements/style.md

 Please see the [identity-obj-proxy](https://github.com/keyanzhang/identity-obj-proxy)

+Please note that you need to eject CRA before using css modules
 ## Inline styling
 This is advises against when xit comes to performance, in terms of
   - CSS being cacheable - blazing fast